-Economics is a science of choice.
-The study of economics centers around individuals' attempts to improve their living standards.
-It provides a comprehensive view of how a society is organized to transform the limited resources available into want-satisfying goods and services.
+Economics is a social science concerned with behavior of individuals, governments, firms, and nations when confronted with scarcity imposed on mankind by the physical world.
+The discipline is based on a simple set of principles that are used to model decision-making in a wide variety of other fields of study.
+Economic principles are used to analyze and predict the both intended and unintended consequences of human action.
+Economics provides a comprehensive view of how a society is organized to transform the limited resources available into want-satisfying goods and services.
 It investigates the principles underlying the operation of the economic system and seeks to determine its weaknesses and to prescribe policy measures that will improve its operation.
 In the process, it ranges over a host of the most important problems confronting contemporary society-the causes of and remedies for economic depression and inflation, the determinants of and methods for improving income distribution, poverty problems and welfare measures, the role of the government in economic activity, the requisites for economic growth and development, pollution and congestion and their control.